Best Value Massage Gun of 2023 – Which One Is Worth Its Weight In Green Paper?

 It costs half the price of Theragun Pro – $249 if you use the MGA50 coupon code at checkout (save $50).

-The only reason it didn’t come second on our list is because Opove Apex was way more affordable at $159.
+The only reason it didn’t come second on our list is because Bob and Brad D6 Pro was more affordable.

 Nevertheless, Achedaway Pro remains one of our top 5 favorite guns.

-We were impressed by the overall quality of this device.
+We were impressed by the overall quality of this Sportneer Elite D9 device.
 It feels better than Urikar.
 It offers an angled handle as well.

-However, compared to Ekrin B37 and Opove Apex, it lags performance-wise.
+However, compared to Ekrin B37 and Bob and Brad D6 Pro, it lags performance-wise.
 The amplitude isn’t as great, and the stall force is so-so.

 The attachments aren’t as great too – they are not high quality, and the variety is lacking.